M-J-Robbins/good-email-code/email-code/template.md

 {% endhighlight %}
 This sets the character encoding standard which can limit the character that are used.
 Unlike the lang attribute we can only set one charset for the file.

-I need to set some time to look into this more but generally i believe utf-8 should cover most cases.
+I need to set some time to look into this more but generally I believe utf-8 should cover most cases.

 Be aware that the email headers may override what is set in the meta.